-- Office furniture and equipment. - Appliances, carpets, furniture, etc., used in residential rental property. - · Railroad track. - Any property that does not have a class life and is not otherwise classified.
+- Office furniture and equipment.

+- Railroad track.

+- Any property that does not have a class life and is not otherwise classified.

 - Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure (see section 168(i)(13)). - Any tree or vine bearing fruit or nuts.

-- Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there).
+15-year property includes: - Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there)